inside.ewu.edu

 POLI 302.
 CRIMINAL PROCEDURE.
 5 Credits.

-This course in an examination of the philosophic and legal bases for the protection of the rights of the criminally accused, with emphasis on Supreme Court decisions on the 4th, 5th, and 6th amendments and on the due process clause of the 14th amendment.
+An examination of the philosophic and legal bases for the protection of the rights of the criminally accused, with emphasis on Supreme Court decisions on the 4th, 5th, and 6th Amendments and on the due process clause of the 14th Amendment.

 POLI 304.
 U.S. CIVIL RIGHTS AND LIBERTIES.
 5 Credits.